Frequently Asked Questions

 There are charges for laboratory tests, injections, immunizations, medications, and medical supplies.
 Please talk to your health care provider for details.

 There are several pharmacies located near the Homewood campus.
 PDF Document: View a complete list of local pharmacies.

 I have missed several classes because of an extended illness and visited the Health Center to receive treatment, will I be able to receive an illness note?

-The Student Health and Wellness Center will notify the Dean of Student Life so that the student’s instructors and the appropriate academic advising office can be notified.
+With your permission, the Student Health and Wellness Center will send you an e-mail and copy the Dean of Student Life so that your instructors and the appropriate academic advising office can be notified.

 Health and Immunization Compliance